galaxyproject/training-material/topics/contributing/tutorials/create-new-tutorial-content/tutorial.md

 zenodo_link: ''
 questions:
 - Which biological questions are addressed by the tutorial?
-- Which bioinformatics techniques is important to know for this type of data?
+- Which bioinformatics techniques are important to know for this type of data?
 objectives:
 - The learning objectives are the goals of the tutorial
 - They will be informed by your audience and will communicate to them and to yourself what you should focus on during the course
-- They are single sentence describing what a learner will be able to do once they have done the tutorial
+- They are single sentences describing what a learner should be able to do once they have done completed tutorial
-- You can use the Bloom's Taxonomy to write effective learning objectives
+- You can use Bloom's Taxonomy to write effective learning objectives
 time_estimation: ''
 key_points:
 - The take-home messages